diepquocbao/SOMA-T3A-Python/README.md

 # SOMA-T3A-python

-An optimization algorithm - on python.
+An optimization algorithm - python version.

 The original version here (on MATLAB):